Anto426/Antobot/README.md

 # Antobt

-This is a Simple bot for my server ds
+This is a Simple bot for my Discord Server